temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 ### Using Export Data to Reproject a Loaded Layer

+1. Change the data frame to use the State Plane Pennsylvania South CRS.
+(Remember, when we did this previously, we relied upon the fact that the Philadelphia street centerlines layer is using that CRS.)
 1. Right-click on DRWI_Municipalities2016 in the TOC and choose Data → Export Data….
 2. Set the radio button to **Use the same coordinate system as:** *the data frame*.
-Remember, the data frame is now using the State Plane Pennsylvania South CRS, which it copied from the street centerline layer.
 3. Name the output feature class DRWI_Municipalities2016_SpPennSouthFt.shp.
 4. Hit OK.
 5. Say yes to add the new layer to the map.
 Remove the old DRWI_Municipalities2016 layer.